MooersLab/tmux-rocks/README.md

 ## Editor integration

-The terminal-based editors nano, Neovim, and terminal (emacs -nw) GNU Emacs have packages that support moving from the editor in one pane to other panes in a tmux window.
+The terminal-based text editors nano, Neovim, and terminal (emacs -nw) GNU Emacs have packages that support moving from the editor in one pane to other panes in a tmux window.

 ## Requirements